Chayuan/NativeShip/README.md

 - Authentication

-    Authentication is ready to go using the mini-auth backend.
+    Authentication is ready to go using the <a href="https://github.com/Chayuan/mini-auth">mini-auth</a> backend.

     If you don't use NativeShip server bundle, you may need to update the signIn and register method of the `AuthProvider`.
     To do so, open `./components/auth/AuthProvider.tsx` and replace `signIn` and `register` methods' content.